Advocating for the Accused

 Let The Law Office of Donnie Andreski, P.C.
 Defend You

-Contact the firm today to schedule your free initial consultation.
+Contact the firm today to schedule your free initial consultation with our Bryan/College Station assault attorney.

 Available 24 Hours a Day, 7 Days a Week